-meeting the Government's development ambitions does not have to run through some of the precious wildlife sites this country has left, at a time of ongoing nature decline.6
+infrastructure.
+The road to meeting the Government's development ambitions does not have to run through some of the precious wildlife sites this country has left, at a time of ongoing nature decline.6

 Part 3 of the Bill will cause huge harm and unnecessary harm to nature.
-As such, The Wildlife Trusts strongly support the 39 amendments tabled by Lord Roborough and Baroness Jones of Moulsecoomb which express opposition to the clauses that make up Part 3 forming part of the Bill.
+As such, The Wildlife Trusts strongly support the 39 amendments tabled by Lord Roborough, Baroness Jones of Moulsecoomb, Earl Russell and Baroness Young of Old Scone which express opposition to the clauses that make up Part 3 forming part of the Bill.
 Our primary ask is for Part 3 to be withdrawn, to prevent a wrong turn in planning policy which would have disastrous consequences for nature.